Termination#

 }

 Usually, when application is being debugged, JavetEngineGuard may easily interrupt the debug.
 No worry, JavetEngineGuard is by default disabled in debug mode.
-Please refer to disableInDebugMode() and enableInDebugMode() for detail.
+Please refer to disableInDebugMode() and enableInDebugMode() for details.